OWASP/wrongsecrets/gcp/README.md

 If you want to host a multi-user setup, you will probably want to share the state file so that everyone can try related challenges.
 We have provided a starter to easily do so using a Terraform gcs backend.

-First, create an s3 bucket:
+First, create an storage bucket:

 1. Navigate to the 'shared-state' directory `cd shared-state`
 2. Change the `project_id` in the `terraform.tfvars` file to your project id